solarunderscore/Easy-Arch-Installation/README.md

 ###### Setting up your system clock
 Time to set up your timezone for your system clock!
 To do this simply type:
 `ln -sf /usr/share/zoneinfo/Region/City /etc/localtime`
 But replace "Region" and "City" with the options they provided.
-Press TAB on your keyboard when you get to `/usr/share/zoneinfo/` to see all the options.
+Press TAB on your keyboard when you get to `/usr/share/zoneinfo/` to see all the options. *Exmaple:`ln -sf /usr/share/zoneinfo/US/Eastern`*

 Now sync the hardware clock by doing
 `hwclock --systohc`